 - climb anything

-At launch, Virtual battlegrounds features support for two battle royale game modes: squad and solo.
-Players can vote on which game mode they’d like to play via a large touchscreen monitor located at the center of the lobby.
+At launch, Virtual Battlegrounds supports two battle royale game modes: squad and solo.
+Players can vote on which game mode they’d like to play via a large touchscreen monitor at the center of the lobby.
 Players can also vote on several other decisions, such as whether to wait for more players before launching the game.

-Mechanically, it’s similar to a lot of other modern-themed VR shooters like Onward and Pavlov.
-You have to physically manipulate your gun and reload magazines manually.
-However, gameplay is nice and fast with all the typical battle royale features.
+Mechanically, it’s similar to many other modern-themed VR shooters like Onward and Pavlov.
+You have to manipulate your gun and reload magazines manually physically.
+However, the gameplay is nice and fast with all the typical battle royale features.

 Recent features added to VR Battle Royale include full building (like Fortnite) and driveable vehicles.
 Even though the title is Early Access, it’s still worth checking out.